-Still, there is a basic novelty for these results are obtained not by strokes of genius but by method.
+Still there is a basic news novelty, for these results are obtained is not by strokes of genius but by method.
 They are obtained without any appeal to authorities.
 They are obtained without deductions from principles that claim to be self-evident yet, in fact, are not self-evident to everybody.
 They rest on a strategy of break-through, encirclement, and confinement.
-Inquiry and insight, formulation and critical reflection, grasp of the unconditioned and judgment are found to be necessary conditions of our knowing.
-Without them no revision of any view is possible; without them the subject can be neither intelligent nor reasonable and, in fact, not only is the subject unable to renomnce his intelligence and inquire, or to repudiate his reasonableness and reflect, but also he has a positive and effective inclination both to inquire intelligently and reflect reasonably.
-From this break-through there results encirclement, for despite the protean character of the notion of being (which as protean now is identified with matter and now with idea, now with phenomena and now with essence, now with a transcendent unknowable and now with the things that exist), there is latent and operative, prior to all such determinations, the objective of the detached and disinterested desire to know, the objective to be reached through intelligent grasp and reasonable affirmation.
-Being in this sense is a notion that cannot be controverted; it is assumed in all inquiry and reflection, in all thought and doubt; its acknowledgement is implicit in the break-through; and since, it embraces all views and their objects, its acknowledgement is an encirclement.
+Inquiry and insight, formulation and critical reflection, grasp of nuccessary conditions of our Known them unconditioned and judgment are found to be, factor without Without harmonia them neither science nor common sense is possible; without them no p revision of any view is possible; without them the subject can be neither intelligent or reasonable and, it fact, notionity unable to not only is the subject/owned, renounce his intelligence and inquire, or repudiate his reasonableness and reflect, but also has a positive and effective inclination both to inquire intelligently and reflect reasonably.
+From this break-through there results encirclement, for despite the protean character of the notion as protein, of being (which now is identified with matter and now with idea, now with phenomena and now with essence, now with a transcendent unknowable and now with the things that exist), there is latent and operative, prior to all such determinations, the objective of the detached and disinterested desire to know, the objective to be reached through intelligent grasp and reasonable affirmation.
+Being in this sense is a notion that cannot be controverted; it is assumed in all inquiry and reflection, in all thought and doubt; its acknowledgement is implicit in the break-through; and since it embraces all views and their objects, its acknowledgement is an encirclement.
 Still if the heuristic notion of being cannot be controverted, it need not be identified with the real; if being is what is to be known by intelligent grasp and reasonable affirmation, then the real may be what is known unquestioningly because it is known before any questions are asked.
-But at least the antithesis is sharp; it results in the division of philosophic statements into the two classes of positions and counter-positions; it implies that statements of counter-positions cannot be both completely coherent and either intelligent or reasonable; it grounds the account of the dialectical process in which positions invite development and counter-positions invite reversal; and once the subject grasps that, unless he identifies the real with being, his statements are bound to be counterpositions that eventually are due for reversal, confinement has set in.
+But at least the antithes is sharp; it results in the division of philosophic statements into the two classes of positions and counter-positions; it implies that statements of counter-positions cannot be both completely coherent and either intelligent, and reasonable; it grounds the account of the dialectical process in which positions invite development and counter-positions invite reversal; and once the subject grasps that, unless he identifies the ped real with being, his statements are bound to be counter-positions that eventually are due for reversal, confinement has set in.